 Description - Daltile’s Affinity Glazed Ceramic Mosaic is a modern tile that presents that authentic classic stone look.
-This mosaic eases your design process with a warm, neutral color palette and allows it to be installed in both wet & dry locations.
-Features the soft, natural look of contemporary stone in your home.
 The Affinity collection is made in the U.S.A and comes with Daltile’s Reveal Imaging to set off the look of a natural stone however low maintenance when compared to actual natural stone.
 The Affinity Ceramic Mosaics are made from pre & post-consumer recycled materials and is an ideal complement to contemporary design with modern decor.

 Material– Daltile’s Affinity Mosaic Tile is constructed out of ceramic and comes with a scratch resistant body to hold up to everyday uses mean while still giving a contemporary look for your project.